-The state is more of a surprise than pain.
-We’ve all been shocked before, it makes you jump and cuss but it’s over in an instant.
+The state is more of surprise than pain.
+We’ve all been shocked before; it makes you jump and cuss, but it’s over in an instant.
 If done correctly, the dog believes the stimulation came from encounter with the snake and learning takes place.
-The real problem that can come from snake avoidance training is what is called "superstitious behaviour".
-An unskilled trainer can easily make subtle mistakes that frequently result in dogs being afraid of the trainer, the owner, the location, the car, etc…, rather than being wary of the rattlesnake.
+The real problem that can come from snake avoidance training is what is called "superstitious behavior."
+An unskilled trainer can easily make subtle mistakes that frequently result in dogs being afraid of the trainer, the owner, the location, the car, etc., rather than causing the dog to become wary of the rattlesnake.
 This means the dog was actually trained to avoid something other than snakes.
 The "trainer's" actions caused the dog to associate the stimulation from the collar with something other than the snake.

 2. How long will the dog remember the training?

-Every dog is different, some will retain the memory for life while others need refreshers.
-Dogs that show a lot of interest during the initial training or dogs known to have high prey drive are good candidates for annual refreshing.
-Prey drive can override a dogs sense of danger.
-Also, if a dog has a lot of exposure to snakes (has an owner that is an avid hiker, is involved in search & rescue training, bird hunting, etc…) it is possible that the avoidance training can fade over time.
-These dogs have an unpleasant encounter with one snake during training but can then encounter many snakes without any negative consequences.
+Every dog is different.
+Some will retain the memory for life, while others need refreshers.
+Dogs that show a lot of interest during the initial training or dogs known to have high prey drives are good candidates for annual refreshing.
+Prey drive can override a dog’s sense of danger.
+Also, if a dog has a lot of exposure to snakes (has an owner that is an avid hiker, is involved in search & rescue training, bird hunting, etc.), it is possible that the avoidance training can fade over time.
+These dogs have an unpleasant encounter with one snake during training, but can then encounter many snakes without any negative consequences.
 Over time, the lesson learned in the one snake avoidance session is watered down by the dog's other experiences with snakes.
-We recommend yearly training.
+We recommend yearly training in these cases.